-Where the royalty provisions are inconsistent with a regulation made under section 116 the royalty provisions shall prevail to the extent of the inconsistency.
+(1) Where the royalty provisions are inconsistent with a regulation made under section 116 the royalty provisions shall prevail to the extent of the inconsistency.

+(2) Regulations under the Petroleum and Geothermal Energy Resources Act 1967 section 153(2)(la) to (lc) may apply in relation to operations referred to in paragraphs (d) and (f) of the definition of petroleum operation in section 5(1) of that Act.

 ”;

 and